crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 - Update [provider.yaml](../../cluster/examples/gitlab/gcp/provider.yaml) replacing `PROJECT_ID` with `project_id` from the credentials.json

 #### GCS
-It is recommended to create a separate GCP Service Account dedicate for storage operations only, i.e., reduces IAM role set, for example: `StorageAdmin` only.
+It is recommended to create a separate GCP Service Account dedicated to storage operations only, i.e. with a reduced IAM role set, for example: `StorageAdmin` only.

 Follow the same step as for GCP credentials to create and obtain `gcs-credentials.json`
 - Generate BASE64ENCODED_GCS_PROVIDER_CREDS encrypted value: